Malaysian lawmakers take oath, including indicted ex-leader

 Najib denies any wrongdoing and has accused the new government of pursuing a vendetta against him.
 Police have also seized jewelry and valuables valued at more than 1.1 billion ringgit ($273 million) from properties linked to Najib.

 U.S. prosecutors allege that Najib’s associates looted and laundered at least $4.5 billion from the fund.
-Switzerland Attorney General Michael Lauber has indicated last month that the fraud could involve as much as $7 billion.
+Switzerland’s attorney general indicated last month that the fraud could involve as much as $7 billion.

 Earlier, Najib and dozens of opposition lawmakers briefly walked out over the appointment of the new lower house speaker, a retired judge.
 Najib said the walk-out was not a rejection of the new speaker but the government’s failure to give a 14-day advance notice to the house on his appointment.